One common concern about vegan diets is whether they provide your body with all the vitamins and minerals it needs.

 Aside from the small amount you get from your diet, vitamin D can be made from sun exposure.
 Most people likely make enough vitamin D by spending 15 minutes in the midday sun when the sun is strong — as long as they don’t use any sunscreen and expose most of their skin.

-However, the elderly, people with darker skin, those who live in northern latitudes or colder climates, and those who spend little time outdoors may be unable to produce enough (25Trusted Source, 26Trusted Source, 27Trusted Source).
+However, the elderly, people with darker skin, those who live in northern latitudes or colder climates, and those who spend little time outdoors may not produce enough (25Trusted Source, 26Trusted Source, 27Trusted Source).

-Furthermore, because of the known negative effects of excess UV radiation, many dermatologists warn against using sun exposure to boost vitamin D levels (28Trusted Source).
+Furthermore, many dermatologists warn against using sun exposure to boost vitamin D levels (28Trusted Source).

 The best way vegans can ensure they’re getting enough vitamin D is to have their blood levels tested.
 Those unable to get enough from fortified foods and sunshine should consider taking a daily vitamin D2 or vegan vitamin D3 supplement.